-where $\Gamma_{\text{Sp}}(T) \sim \Gamma_{\text{diff}}/T^{3}$ from \autoref{eq:GamDiff}, with $m_{W,i}^{2} \left ( T_i \right ) =\left ( \frac{g}{2} \right )^{2} f_{\pi}^{2}$~\cite{PhysRevD.20.2619} with $f_\pi$ being the pion decay constant, and the vev replaced as in \autoref{exotic sector condition}.
+where $\Gamma_{\text{Sp}}(T) \sim \Gamma_{\text{diff}}/T^{3}$ from \eqnref{eq:GamDiff}, with $m_{W,i}^{2} \left ( T_i \right ) =\left ( \frac{g}{2} \right )^{2} f_{\pi}^{2}$~\cite{PhysRevD.20.2619} with $f_\pi$ being the pion decay constant, and the VEV replaced as in \eqnref{exotic sector condition}.
 Right after the phase transition, the sphaleron is exponentially suppressed, $\Gamma_{\text{Sp}} \sim e^{-f_\pi/(g T_c)}$, but the question remains if it is smaller than the Hubble rate which is Planck suppressed.
-One could estimate $T_c$ by rescaling the SM value by the ratio $\Lambda_{\text{QCD},i}/ \Lambda_{\text{QCD},0} $ to compute the sphaleron, and by that method, one confirms the conclusions of~\cite{Arkani-Hamed:2005zuc} that the sphaleron is fast enough to wash out any baryon asymmetry.
-We note, however, that the phase transition of the exotic sector is qualitatively different from that of the SM, and there is no reason to expect the non-perturbative parameters of $f_\pi$ and $T_c$ to be the same as the SM.
+One could estimate $T_c$ by rescaling the SM value by the ratio $\Lambda_{\text{QCD},i}/ \Lambda_{\text{QCD},0} $ to compute the sphaleron, and by that method, one confirms the conclusions of~\cite{arkani2005predictive} that the sphaleron is fast enough to wash out any baryon asymmetry.
+We note, however, that the phase transition of the exotic sector is qualitatively different from that of the SM, and there is no reason to expect the nonperturbative parameters of $f_\pi$ and $T_c$ to be the same as the SM.
 Furthermore, the sphaleron is exponentially sensitive to that ratio, so small changes can alter the qualitative picture.
 If $f_{\pi}/T_c \gtrsim 1.5$, then the sphaleron rate after the phase transition is always smaller than Hubble and there is no washout.
-This ratio can ultimately only be calculated with non-perturbative methods such as the lattice.
-The critical temperature of the QCD phase transition of the SM (considering two flavours only), determined using QCD lattice simulations, is $T_{c,0} \simeq \left ( 172 \pm 3 \right ) \text{ MeV}$~\cite{Karsch:2000kv, Fodor:2001pe}.
-However, its precise value for a larger number of flavours is fairly ambiguous.
-In the literature, the value varies significantly so there is a large uncertainty associated with the six flavours $T_{c}$~\cite{Braun:2006jd, Miura:2012zqa, Lombardo:2014fea, Dini:2021hug, Kotov:2021hri}.
+This ratio can ultimately only be calculated with nonperturbative methods such as the lattice.
+The critical temperature of the QCD phase transition of the SM (considering two flavors only), determined using QCD lattice simulations, is $T_{c,0} \simeq \left ( 172 \pm 3 \right ) \text{ MeV}$~\cite{Karsch:2000kv, Fodor:2001pe}.
+However, its precise value for a larger number of flavors is fairly ambiguous.
+In the literature, the value varies significantly so there is a large uncertainty associated with the six flavors $T_{c}$~\cite{Braun:2006jd, Miura:2012zqa, Lombardo:2014fea, Dini:2021hug, Kotov:2021hri}.